FaazTechSolutions/ilyas-panda/Software Testing Project-FTS ILYAS.md

 # What is a Test Case?
 A Test Case is a set of actions executed to verify a particular feature or functionality of your software application.
 A Test Case contains test steps, test data, precondition, postcondition developed for specific test scenario to verify any requirement.
 The test case includes specific variables or conditions, using which a testing engineer can compare expected and actual results to determine whether a software product is functioning as per the requirements of the customer.

+# Best Practice for writing good Test Case Example.

+### Test Cases need to be simple and transparent:

+Create test cases that are as simple as possible.
+They must be clear and concise as the author of the test case may not execute them.

+Use assertive language like go to the home page, enter data, click on this and so on.
+This makes the understanding the test steps easy and tests execution faster.

+### Create Test Case with End User in Mind:

+The ultimate goal of any software project is to create test cases that meet customer requirements and is easy to use and operate.
+A tester must create test cases keeping in mind the end user perspective

+### Avoid test case repetition.

+Do not repeat test cases.
+If a test case is needed for executing some other test case, call the test case by its test case id in the pre-condition column

+### Do not Assume

+Do not assume functionality and features of your software application while preparing test case.
+Stick to the Specification Documents.

+### Ensure 100% Coverage

+Make sure you write test cases to check all software requirements mentioned in the specification document.
+Use Traceability Matrix to ensure no functions/conditions is left untested.

+### Test Cases must be identifiable.

+Name the test case id such that they are identified easily while tracking defects or identifying a software requirement at a later stage.

+### Implement Testing Techniques

+It’s not possible to check every possible condition in your software application.
+Software Testing techniques help you select a few test cases with the maximum possibility of finding a defect.

+Boundary Value Analysis (BVA): As the name suggests it’s the technique that defines the testing of boundaries for a specified range of values.
+Equivalence Partition (EP): This technique partitions the range into equal parts/groups that tend to have the same behavior.
+State Transition Technique: This method is used when software behavior changes from one state to another following particular action.
+Error Guessing Technique: This is guessing/anticipating the error that may arise while doing manual testing.
+This is not a formal method and takes advantages of a tester’s experience with the application

+### Self-cleaning

+The test case you create must return the Test Environment to the pre-test state and should not render the test environment unusable.
+This is especially true for configuration testing.

+### Repeatable and self-standing

+The test case should generate the same results every time no matter who tests it

+### Peer Review.

+After creating test cases, get them reviewed by your colleagues.
+Your peers can uncover defects in your test case design, which you may easily miss.

+# Test Case Management Tools

+Test management tools are the automation tools that help to manage and maintain the Test Cases.
+Main Features of a test case management tool are

+- For documenting Test Cases: With tools, you can expedite Test Case creation with use of templates
+- Execute the Test Case and Record the results: Test Case can be executed through the tools and results obtained can be easily recorded.
+- Automate the Defect Tracking: Failed tests are automatically linked to the bug tracker, which in turn can be assigned to the developers and can be tracked by email notifications.
+- Traceability: Requirements, Test cases, Execution of Test cases are all interlinked through the tools, and each case can be traced to each other to check test coverage.
+- Protecting Test Cases: Test cases should be reusable and should be protected from being lost or corrupted due to poor version control.
+Test Case Management Tools offer features like

+- Naming and numbering conventions
+- Versioning
+- Read-only storage
+- Controlled access
+- Off-site backup
+- Popular Test Management tools are: Quality Center and JIRA